Order your Wendy Wu Tours brochure by post or view online

 Fly overnight to Chongqing.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.

-Travel by road to Dazu, home to the UNESCO World Heritage listed Dazu Rock Carvings.
-Here, you will find thousands of Buddhist, Taoist and Confucianist idols and symbols carved into the rock faces across 70 sites.
+Travel by road to Dazu, home to the UNESCO World Heritage-listed Dazu Rock Carvings.
+Here, you will find thousands of Buddhist, Taoist and Confucian idols and symbols carved into the rock faces across 70 sites.
 Made between the 9th-13th centuries, these rock carvings are some of the best preserved in China.
 Enjoy the day in Dazu before returning to Chongqing.

-As you cruise downstream, its time to relax and let nature take over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
-Over the next two days, take a side trip to the attractive Shennong or Goddess Steam and enjoy various shore excursions.
+As you cruise downstream, it's time to relax and let nature take over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
+Over the next two days, take a side trip to the attractive Shennong or Goddess Streams and enjoy various shore excursions.

-Disembark the cruise vessel in Yichang and visit the Three Gorges Dam, a man-made marvel a simply massive feat of engineering.
-Later, travel by bullet train to Chengdu.
+Disembark the cruise vessel in Yichang and visit the Three Gorges Dam, a man-made marvel and a massive feat of engineering.
+Later, travel by bullet train to Chengdu, capital of Sichuan Province.

-Begin this morning with a visit to Chengdu's famous panda reserve and visit the conservation centre to learn about their breeding programme as well as see the bears up close in surroundings that mirror their natural habitat.
-Also visit People's Park to see Matchmaker's corner before tucking into a Sichuan meal for lunch.
+Begin the day with a visit to Chengdu's famous panda reserve to see the bears playing and chomping bamboo in surroundings that mirror their natural habitat, and learn about the breeding programme at the conservation centre.
 Later, board the bullet train to the former imperial capital of Xian.

 After their fortuitous discovery in the 1970s, the Terracotta Army of China's first emperor, Qin Shi Huang, has intrigued visitors ever since.
 Spend the morning viewing the ranks of life-sized warriors and horses.
 Also visit the workshop of the craftsmen who recreate terracotta warriors in the style of their ancient counterparts.
 Watch the production process and even buy a souvenir warrior to take home.
 Later, take a stroll on the beautifully preserved 14th-century city walls that enclose Xian's old town.
 In the evening, feast on traditional Shui Jiao dumplings followed by a Tang Dynasty show.